R-ODAF/R-ODAF_Health_Canada/README.md

 ### Installing environments
 __Environments must be installed *prior* to running the workflow__ because of additional dependencies that must be added to the R-ODAF_reports environment via the install.R script included in this repo.
 If you use snakemake to run the full workflow without first installing and fixing the environments, the workflow will not run to completion.
-This onlly needs to be done once per project, or once ever if you install environments in a persistent location.
+This only needs to be done once per project, or once ever if you install environments in a persistent location.

 From inside the repo directory, run: